Officers who cover their faces could be charged with a misdemeanor under California proposal

-The bill would require all law enforcement officials show their faces and be identifiable by their uniform, which should carry their name or other identifier.
-It would not apply to the National Guard or other troops and it exempts SWAT teams and officers responding to natural disasters.
+If approved, the bill would require all law enforcement officials to show their faces and be identifiable by their uniform, which should carry their name or other identifier.
+It would not apply to the National Guard or other troops and it would exempt SWAT teams and officers responding to natural disasters.

 State Sen. Scott Wiener, a Democrat representing San Francisco, and State Sen. Jesse Arreguin, a Democrat representing Berkeley and Oakland, said the proposal seeks to boost transparency and public trust in law enforcement.
 It also looks to protect against people trying to impersonate law enforcement, they said.